markscottwright/embeddedjettyexamples/README.md

 - Kubernetes-compatible health-checks
 - Pagination?
 - mTLS authentication?
 I am a PKI guy...
-- Maybe show all the things we can log - database queries, Jetty access logs, low-level TLS
 - Dockerfile + picocli for configuration
 - Version resource, populated by Maven